loadsmart/culture/practices/README.md

 Your code should always be tested.
-Whether it's a unit, functional or e2e test, make sure your code is covered
+Whether it's a unit, functional or e2e test, make sure your code is covered.

 ### Testing Automation